siscomando/api/docs/issues.rst

-classifier  integer   Impact in the business (high, highest) ugat*       string    Abbrev. for unit or sector for treatment ugser*      string    Abbrev. for unit or sector responsible deadline    integer   Time for treatment closed      boolean   If closed or not
+classifier  integer   Impact in the business (high, highest) ugat*       string    Abbrev. for unit or sector for treatment ugser*      string    Abbrev. for unit or sector responsible deadline    integer   Time for treatment (default: 120) closed      boolean   If closed or not (default: False)
 ==========  ========  =======================================

 Example Request